GluuFederation/flex/extras/enrollment-client/README.md

 in the document.ready event handler for the page you are trying to visualize.
 The following shows how to obtain a token:

 `curl -k -u 'clientId:clientSecret' -d grant_type=client_credentials https://<gluu-host-name>/oxauth/restv1/token`

+Alternatively, enrollment pages have a text field at the bottom where you can simply paste the token value.